 Less than two months after Kangana Ranaut’s Manikarnika: The Queen of Jhansi recreated Lakshmibai’s heroic standoff against the East India Company, the warrior queen is set to take up arms against British forces once again, this time in an English-language film.
-Swati Bhise’s Swords And Sceptres will have its world premiere at the Vancouver International Women In Film Festival on Sunday.
+Swati Bhise’s The Warrior Queen of Jhansi will have its world premiere at the Vancouver International Women In Film Festival on Sunday.

-The British production features Swati Bhise’s daughter, Indian-American actress Devika Bhise, as the nineteenth-century queen of Jhansi.
-Swords And Sceptres has been produced by Swati Bhise’s Cayenne Pepper Productions.
+The British production, originally titled Swords And Sceptres, features Swati Bhise’s daughter, Indian-American actress Devika Bhise, as the nineteenth-century queen of Jhansi.
+The Warrior Queen of Jhansi has been produced by Swati Bhise’s Cayenne Pepper Productions.
 The cast includes British actors Rupert Everett, Derek Jacobi and Jodhi May along with Milind Gunaji, Yatin Karyekar and Arif Zakaria from India.

 The film was conceived several years ago and was spurred by Swati Bhise’s long-held fascination with the warrior queen, the dancer and filmmaker told Scroll.in.
 A precocious child, she was frequently compared with Lakshmibai, and her interest in the queen grew when she studied history in school and majored in it in college.